dstanley4/fastInteraction/README.md

 RStudio and then use the buttons in the Viewer to save it.
 Note that with this approach, the larger the graph is on your screen the larger the dimensions of the final graph will be.
-Make it very large to obtain a version of the graph that is high enough for publication.
+Make it very large to obtain a version of the graph that has a resolution sufficiently high for publication.

-A beter, but more complicated approach for obtaining a graph for publication is to install orca [install link here](https://github.com/plotly/orca).
-I suggest using Method 4 Stand alone binaries since it is a bit easier.
+A beter, but more complicated, approach for obtaining a publication quality graph is to install orca [install link here](https://github.com/plotly/orca).
+I suggest using Method 4 Stand alone binaries because it is a bit easier.

-A complication with saving the 3D graph is that you need to set the orientationn of the graph in the code you use to create the graph.
+A complication with saving the 3D graph via orca is that you need to set the orientationn of the graph in the code you use to create the graph.
 I suggest using fast.int command several times, each time varing the camera positions (cam.position), to obtain the desired graph orientation.
 Once the desired orientation is obtained, the graph can be